Investors put emerging markets under closer scrutiny - survey

 "Investors have not lost faith in the emerging market story; they are simply questioning it.
 The scales have tilted somewhat from 2012 to 2014," the report said.

-The percentage of so-called "believers" in emerging markets fell to 20 percent from 38 percent between 2012 and 2014, while "sceptics" increased to 28 percent from 18 percent.
+The percentage of so-called "believers" in emerging markets fell to 20 percent from 38 percent between 2012 and 2014, while "skeptics" increased to 28 percent from 18 percent.

 Investors nursing losses from the ensuing turmoil are now more likely to examine countries and their economic benefits on a case-by-case basis.